 It is more optimal to use IP Fabric in tandem with a dedicated SoT like the open-source project Netbox.
 IP Fabric would then be used to cross-validate that the data in the SoT is correct and up to date.
 This effectively treats IP Fabric as a System of Record for active network state.
 An automation platform like Ansible might then be used to render configurations.

-Using the API, IP Fabric intent verification rules can be built from the data defined in the SoT to confirm that the network configuration and behaviours matches the intent expressed in the templates.
+Using the API, IP Fabric intent verification rules can be built from the data defined in the SoT to confirm that the network configuration and behaviors matches the intent expressed in the templates.
 If state doesn't match intent, webhooks can be used to notify the orchestration/automation platform that adjustments need to be made.
 So not only would we automate the network device configuration from the SoT but also IP Fabric configuration!

 Based on current accepted definitions, IP Fabric would not be considered a "Single Source of Truth" for intended state.
 It would be more accurately considered a System of Record for existing network state.
 It would be used in conjunction with a SSoT to measure compliance with intent.
 And if required, it would then trigger activity to rectify any drift.